Jules Haley – Individual and Relationship Counsellor and Supervisor, Worthing / Brighton / Online

 Smart Recovery UK – provides peer-led support groups for people wanting to change their drug or/and alcohol use

-Turning Point – provides national drug & alcohol services
+CGL and Turning Point – provide national drug & alcohol services

 Sexual health support

 56 Dean Street – sexual health clinic in Soho, London – specialising in reducing infections and promoting sexual wellbeing amongst the LGBTQI+ community.
-PrEP, PEP, Trans, chemsex, STI services
+PrEP, PEP, Trans, chemsex, STI services, smear tests for people with a cervix.

 SASH – Sexual health services for people who live in three London boroughs -Westminster, Hammersmith & Fulham and Kensington and Chelsea